lipido/fronty.js/README.md

 }

 // child items component
-class TodoItemComponent extends Component {
+class TodoItemComponent extends ModelComponent {
-  constructor(item, id) { // <--- a component class with this constructor must be available }
+  constructor(id, item) { // <--- a component class with this constructor must be available }
 }
 ```